“I think I might need something… more than herbs,” Amanda told me early on.

 Those symptoms are a sign that something isn’t right.
 Covering them up with pharmaceuticals or pretending they aren’t a problem may get you through a month or two, but they aren’t long term solutions.

 If you don’t address the underlying hormonal imbalances, you will hit a point where you simply can’t ignore them any longer.
-Unfortunately, far too many women wait to reach the point where they can barely get out of bed, or their relationships are destroyed due to volatile moods, before taking control.
+Unfortunately, far too many women wait to reach the point where they can barely get out of bed before taking control.

 There are many powerful plants that can help.
 Phytotherapy (the medicinal use of plants) is a time tested approach that is finally gaining some traction in the US.
 So much of the world relies on plants for both food and medicine – including cultures that are far healthier than we are here!.

 Plants, both as whole foods or extracts and supplements, have so much healing power.
 In fact, the study of plants for medicinal purposes was where pharmaceuticals began!
 But pharmaceutical companies change the chemical structure of the compounds – often so they can get a patent and make big bucks.

 Phytotherapy, on the other hand, uses plants in their natural form.
 It’s gentler on your body and more accessible to more people.
 Using herbal treatments can also serve to prevent health problems – and that’s what I like most about it!

 The cells in your body can communicate with plant molecules to ensure that you get what you need — and ONLY what you need.

 This is called the adaptogenic effect – responding and using plant molecules in different ways depending on what you already have going on in your body.
 This smooth communication between plant and human cells is truly amazing.